chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 ## Load Balancer Prerequisites

--  Before proceeding with the load balancer setup, you will need to configure DNS for Automate and Chef Server.
+-  Before proceeding with the load balancer setup, you must configure DNS for Automate and Chef Server.
 In this guide, we assume that you have already set up DNS with the following domain names:

    - Chef Automate: chefautomate.example.com
    - Chef Infra Server: chefinfraserver.example.com